-Consider the Leontief limit $\theta_0 \to 0$.
-In this limit, deviations from the first-order approximation become so large that the first-order term becomes completely uninformative.
+Let us consider the Leontief limit $\theta_0 \rightarrow 0$.
+In this limit, the first-order term becomes completely uninformative and deviations from the first-order approximation become extreme.
 Following a negative shock to i, the relative price p_i/p_j jumps to infinity, and so does the relative share λ_i/λ_j .
 Following a positive shock, the relative price jumps to zero and so does the relative share.
 The associated amplification of negative shocks and mitigation of negative shocks is extreme.